SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/How Nvidia Became a $1 Trillion Company.md

 ## Metadata
 - Author: [[ColdFusion]]
+- Date: 2023-12-23
 - Full Title: How Nvidia Became a $1 Trillion Company
 - Category: #articles
+- Summary: Nvidia, a California-based chip giant, has become a $1 trillion company and the highest performing stock in the S&P 500.
+While Nvidia is known for its graphics cards, it also powers companies like Netflix, Adobe, and NASA, as well as Amazon's robot warehouses.
+The company's success can be attributed to its focus on parallel processing and its ability to adapt to market trends.
+After a failed attempt with the nv1 chip, Nvidia pivoted towards the PC market and launched the GeForce 256 graphics card, which revolutionized the gaming industry.
+Nvidia's partnership with Microsoft for the Xbox further solidified its success.
 - URL: https://youtube.com/watch?v=nVtb2vNUOdU&si=3Y3MvzGaT4MBk_ij

 ## Highlights